Empact/rspec-caching-test-plugin/README.markdown

 Note that `cache_action` and `cache_fragment` are the same thing, only `cache_action` turns your `action` argument into the right `name` using `fragment_cache_key`.
 [See the Rails docs for more info](http://api.rubyonrails.org/classes/ActionController/Caching/Fragments.html#M000259 "Module: ActionController::Caching::Fragments").

-## Installation

-This is almost a drop-in solution.
-You only need to set up this plugin's test hooks by calling its `setup` method, preferably in your `spec_helper.rb` file like so:

-    AGW::CacheTest.setup

 ## Example

 Consider the following example specification: